 Snowpack models

 SNOWPACK, the snowpack model devised at the SLF, can be used to draw conclusions about the snowpack based on meteorological data.
 Alongside other applications, SNOWPACK is used to continuously model the snow layering at every IMIS snow station site throughout the winter.
 These outputs are used operationally by the avalanche forecasters, for instance to determine the depth of fresh-fallen snow or, when the snow is melting, to forecast wet-snow avalanches.
-In addition, SNOWPACK and other models form the basis of numerical forecast models constructed using machine learning techniques.
-Such models have been helping the avalanche forecaster to make their operational assessments since the winter of 2021/22.
+In addition, SNOWPACK and other models form the basis of numerical forecast models constructed using machine learning techniques support the avalanche forecaster to make their operational assessments.
+From winter 2024/25, the first such model (“danger-level model”) will be incorporated into operational avalanche forecasting as part of the standard procedure.

 Information in border areas